Community Mental Health Act

 The CMHA proved to be a mixed success.
 Many patients, formerly warehoused in institutions, were released into the community.
 However, not all communities have had the facilities or expertise to deal with them.
 In many cases, patients wound up in adult homes or with their families, or homeless in large cities, and without the mental health care they needed.
-Without community support, mentally ill have more trouble getting treatment, maintaining medication regimens, and supporting themselves.
+Without community support, mentally ill people have more trouble getting treatment, maintaining medication regimens, and supporting themselves.
 They make up a large proportion of the homeless and an increasing proportion of people in jail.